IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 where you will be presented with the following editing options.

-- **General Information**: edit name, host dataverse, alias, email, description, affilitation, and Metadata Elements for your dataverse.
+- **General Information**: edit name, host dataverse, alias, email, description, affilitation, Metadata Elements, and facets for your dataverse.
-- **Roles + Permissions** for this particular dataverse
-- **Setup**: Update the Facets you want to associate with your dataverse.
-  Note: facets will appear in the order shown on the list.
+- **Theme + Widgets**: upload a logo for your dataverse, add a link to your department or personal website, and select colors for your dataverse in order to brand it.
+Also, you can get code to add to your website to have your dataverse display on it.
+- **Featured Dataverses**: if you have one or more dataverses, you can use this option to show them at the top of your dataverse page to help others easily find interesting or important dataverses
+- **Permissions**: give Dataverse users permissions to your dataverse, i.e.-can edit datasets, and see which users already have which permissions for your dataverse
+- **Dataset Templates**: these are useful when you have several datasets that have the same information in multiple metadata fields that you would prefer not to have to keep manually typing in
+- **Delete Dataverse**: you are able to delete your dataverse as long as it is not published and does not have any draft datasets

 Publish Your Dataverse